Binary Search Algorithm in C++

 Comparison: We contrast the element at the midpoint arr[mid] with the goal value target.
 Three scenarios are possible:

-Step 2: The target value must be in the left side of the array if target is less than arr[mid].In order to search in the left sub-array, we update right = mid – 1.
+Two: The target value must be on the left side of the array if the target is less than arr[mid].In order to search in the left sub-array, we update right = mid-1.

 Iterative Method: Until the target element is located or until left exceeds right, indicating that the element is absent from the array, steps 2 and 3 are repeated.